 What is the best time to visit Puglia?

 The incredible Mediterranean climate of Puglia will make you want to move there.
-Puglia has got super hot dry summers and mild winters.
+Puglia has got super hot, dry summers and mild winters.
 The best time to visit Puglia is in June.
-July and August are extremely hot with temperatures over 30°C. Bear in mind that even if extremely hot in summer, the temperatures at night can drop a bit and it requires a lightweight jacket.
+July and August are extremely hot, with temperatures over 30°C. Bear in mind that even if extremely hot in summer, the temperatures at night can drop a bit, and it requires a lightweight jacket.

 Is driving in Puglia difficult?

 We are Italian and can say that it is not.
-Unfortunately, the impact with the Italian drivers can be traumatic a bit.
-If you don’t take the chance to drive in Italy you will miss a lot.
+Unfortunately, the impact on the Italian drivers can be traumatic a bit.
+If you don’t take the chance to drive in Italy, you will miss a lot.
 Puglia is well known for its incredible landscapes.
 Driving a car means more flexibility.
 You can spot many hidden towns and incredible places, pull over and discover amazing new places.
 Some towns are built in remote places inaccessible for public transport or extremely hard to reach if you rent a car you will have more chances to do that.